isabelc/EDD-Related-Downloads/readme.txt

 It is simple and light.
 It works by default without a need for any settings.
 By default, 3 related downloads will be shown, related by download_tag.
 The title and featured image will be displayed, centered nicely.

 **New**
 It also adds a related downloads widget, since version 1.3.

+**Languages**

+Includes `.mo` and `.po` files for these languages:

+- French
+- Portuguese
+- Spanish

+It also includes a `.pot` file so you can easily translate into other languages.
+To request a language, [contact me](http://isabelcastillo.com/email-isabel/).
+Do the same to contribute a translation, or do it on [Github](https://github.com/isabelc/EDD-Related-Downloads).

 **Unobtrusive Styling - Fits right into your theme**